 A lot of the time, candidates don’t highlight their most proficient technologies or skills.
 Instead, they list every technology they have every used rather than the skills they have mastered.
 In this case, your resume has an excess of details.

 On the other hand, resumes lack the most important details.
 Especially when it comes to developers’ resumes, we sometimes see summary sections that are a page and a half long that repeat the same information.
 The summary section should be relatively short with one or two bullet points that highlight your key skills and achievements.
 You don’t want to list an excessive amount of information on a resume.
 It’s also important to list your technologies in order of proficiency.
-The candidate’s strongest skills should be listed first.
+Candidate’s should be listing their strongest skills first.

 James and I come in contact with technology professionals’ resumes that are far too long.
 It’s very important to keep your resume concise.
 More often than not, the hiring professionals are pressed for time and want review resumes as quickly as possible.
 It should be about two or three pages, and no more than that.
 We have both come across many resumes that are eight to ten pages long, and it’s simply too long.
 I once received a resume that was 22 pages long!

 Wow, I thought I held the record when someone sent me a 20-pager!
 Bottom line, having that long of a resume shows that you are probably listing things that you are not a master of, or you are keyword loading so employers find your resume easily.
 Using keywords is important, but only if they are relevant and don’t distract from getting you noticed and getting you the interview.
 If your resume is more than three pages, you are putting an excessive amount of unnecessary information in it.

 What are the most important things to include in your resume?